Cambodia, Kingdom Of Chanla, Pre-angkor Period, 7th-8th Century, Stone Head Of Vishnu flag

 "Cambodia, Kingdom Of Chanla, Pre-angkor Period, 7th-8th Century, Stone Head Of Vishnu"

-Stone head of Vishnu on a stand
+Stone Head of Vishnu on Stand

-Ancient Kingdom of Chanla
+Ancient Kingdom of Chenla

 7th–8th century